 Only trained technicians should supervise the installation.

 Follow electrical standards (IEC 60598-2-3, or local codes).
 Don’t rely on guesswork — even a small polarity mistake can fry your controller.
-Professional oversight saves time and warranty issues later.
+Professional oversight saves time and prevents warranty disputes later.

 Recommended Installation Parameters for Solar LED Street Lights

-Each wattage has its optimal pole height, spacing, and road width — balance light uniformity with efficiency.
+Each wattage has its practical pole height, spacing, and road width range — balance uniformity with efficiency.

 One-Sided vs. Double-Sided Layouts